 Take a 5/16" hex bit and cordless impact driver and proceed to loosen all the screws (RA) in the freezer and the refrigerator.
-Unclip thermistor and leave it hanging down into the fridge box.
+Refrig fins will drop down so unclip thermistor and lay to the side, remove fins and set to the side for now.
 Removing your freezer shelve or top fridge shelve is optional.

-To remove the fridge from the cavity you may need to lift up gently to get it to slide forward.
-The object is to have 1 guy on each side of the fridge and as your fridge starts to exit lift up gently so when the rear end of the fridge fully exits the cavity that it does not drop, but needs to be gently and carefully set on the floor.
-Lay fridge face down on the floor, making sure doors are latched shut so they don't swing open and we put a pile of blankets on the floor by the top freezer door so the fridge is lying face down on an angle.
+We do not show the fridge being slid out onto the floor, as the lay out of the coaches vary greatly and so it could be misleading to your scenario.
+But the object is to have 1 guy on each side of the fridge and as your fridge starts to exit lift up gently so when the rear end of the fridge fully exits the cavity that it does not drop, but needs to be gently and carefully set on the floor and pushed or carried to your open floor area.
+Lay fridge face down on the floor, making sure doors are latched shut so they don't swing open and we normally put a pile of blankets on the floor by the top freezer door so the fridge is lying face down on an angle.

-Take out mounting screw (RA) on top & bottom, Placement can vary
+Take out mounting screw (RA) on top.